deeppavlov/chatsky/docs/source/user_guides/slot_extraction.rst

         },
     )

 The form policy class includes several methods that need to be used in the script.
-Most importantly, `to_next_label` method needs to be used as a transition target.
+Most importantly, `to_next_label <../apiref/dff.script.slots.types.html#dff.script.slots.types.GroupSlot.to_next_label>`_ method needs to be used as a transition target.
 This will lead to the policy suggesting one of the nodes in the mapping given that the respective slot is not set.